mooring/cctools-gcc-for-terminal-IDE-on-Android/README.md

 # CCTOOLS's gcc for Terminal IDE on Android

-Terminal IDE App gives you the ability to runing shell in its env
+Terminal IDE App gives you the ability to run shell in its env

 The build-in gcc toolchain which is installed by `install_gcc` is as good as I known but with some library version old or lib missing.